 The holidays can often be overstimulating for young children.
 And when children aren’t enjoying themselves, they can let it be known … loudly.
-The pandemic is also forcing us to make changes, which can cause stress.
 To make the holidays enjoyable for everyone, here are some tips from Emily Cole, MD.

->

-> - Show children that they are the priority – not the shopping, decorating or other activities.
+- Show children that they are the priority – not the shopping, decorating or other activities.
 Focus on quality time together.

 - Ask the children to help you with your gift list.
 Their insights might be powerful.